webcirque/webmp-archived/README.md

 ![jsdeals](https://github.com/webcirque/webmp/workflows/jsdeals/badge.svg)

 Webcirque Web Media Player.
 Licensed under Apache 2.0 License.

+**Warning**: This piece of software is still a work in progress (in alpha), and lots of features are not guaranteed to work.

 ## Run